ToniaEtim/alx-system_engineering-devops/0x00-shell_basics/README.md

-Writing a script that prints the absolute name of the currunt working directory
+0-current_working_directory: Writing a script that prints the absolute name of the currunt working directory
+l-listit: Disply the content list of your current directory